Teens with ASD: Transition IEPs

 If your child has a 504 plan rather than an IEP, is there a Transition 504?

-If your child is planning to attend college, he/she will need certain skills that should be taught in high school.
-I have been asked many times by parents of kids with HFA or Asperger’s if they should tell their kids about their diagnosis, and my resounding answer is YES!!!
-Students will face challenges related to their diagnoses, and they need to understand how their diagnoses affect them so that they can build the skills needed to help them succeed.
-The adult world, and especially employers, will not give your kid a pass or offer the same accommodations he/she had in high school.
-Students need to understand their deficits and how to cope and bypass them in whatever way works best for them.
-As a matter of fact, ASD kids will probably have to work even harder than non-disabled peers to get through college, employment, and life, especially since they don’t“look” different.
+If your child is planning to attend college, they will need certain skills that should be taught while they are still in high school.
+I have been asked many times by parents of kids with HFA or Asperger's if they should tell their kids about their diagnosis, and my resounding answer is YES!!!
+They are going to face challenges related to their diagnosis and they need to understand how their diagnosis affects them so they can build the skills necessary for them to succeed.
+Life, and especially not employers, will not give your kid a pass or make accommodations for them after high school so your kid needs to know what deficits they have, and how to cope and bypass them in whatever way works best for them.
+As a matter of fact, your kids are going to have to work even harder than a non-disabled peer to get through college, employment and life, especially since your child doesn't "look" different.
 You cannot shield your child forever, so remember, knowledge is power.
-Give your child the tools to overcome challenges, and start early.
+Give them the tools to overcome their challenges, and start early.

-In relation to college, the transition questions your child should be asking:
+In relation to college, during the transition IEP meeting, your child should be asking: